 If you run an ecommerce businesses, chances are you already have a system to track inventory at the SKU level.

 As you expand your business — whether that’s expanding into new sales channels or launching a new product line — the following tips can help you improve your SKU tracking efforts.

 Set up a standardized method for tracking SKUs

 The first step is to establish a standardized naming convention for all your SKUs.
 If this already exists, it’s worth revisiting to ensure everything is up-to-date and accurate.

 Codes following a consistent framework will be easier for internal teams and third-party partners to work with.

-For instance, if you depend on a fulfillment company like ShipBob for high-volume order fulfillment, accurate SKU data ensures that the right items match what is being ordered using SKUs to easily pull up product details.
+For instance, if you depend on a fulfilment company like ShipBob for high-volume order fulfilment, accurate SKU data ensures that the right items match what is being ordered using SKUs to easily pull up product details.
 This results in a much high order accuracy rate.